flamedfury/flamedfury.com/src/posts/2025/2025-02-04-blogging-for-the-hell-of-it.md

 timestamp: 2025-02-04T21:37:06.292Z
 ---

+What's going on, Internet?
 I just read [Blogging just because](https://folkmoss.bearblog.dev/blogging-just-because/) by Folkmoss and loved it.
 I relate to it in so many ways.

 > Finishing up a long day of work only to plop down on the couch and turn on a slightly larger screen for entertainment is the real adversary.
 My brain needs rest, but not this kind. ……… The best form of relaxation isn't consumption, it's creation.